microsoft/qsharp/katas/content/distinguishing_states/zero_plus_inc/index.md

 The state of the qubit at the end of the operation does not matter.

-> This task is an example of unambiguous state discrimination.\n
+> This task is an example of unambiguous state discrimination.